Rinkoff/pa-tech-lead-recr-task/README.md

 # 🌍 Happiness Data App

-This is a web application for visualizing data from the World Happiness Reports.
+This is a web application for visualizing data.
 It displays interactive maps, charts, and analyses of happiness scores by country and year.

 ---